ibm-cloud-architecture/refarch-data-ai-analytics/docs/methodology/lightweight-architectural-decisions.md

 #### Rocket Mainframe Data

 The Rocket Mainframe Data service uses similar functions for batch-style data integration as Lift, but is dedicated to IBM Mainframes.
 You can [read more](https://cloud.ibm.com/catalog/services/rocket-mainframe-data) information about the service.

+#### Apache Kafka

+Apache Kafka, and IBM Event Streams expose data for other to consume with strong decoupling, and long term persistence.
+It can scale well for big data needs, and represent a well adopted platform to integrate microservices.
+See our deep dive into event driven solution [here](https://ibm-cloud-architecture.github.io/refarch-eda/kafka/readme/).

 ## Application Component: Streaming analytics